 InflammX Technology

-The NLRP3 inflammasome is a multiprotein complex that forms inside cells.
-It is essential for function of the innate immune system, the body's first response to any insult such as pathogenic organisms, foreign substances, or sterile stressors.
-The inflammasome pathway of inflammation is relatively new discovery, first described in 2002.
+The NLRP3 inflammasome is a multiprotein innate immune complex that forms inside cells.
+The inflammasome pathway of inflammation is a relatively new discovery, first described in 2002.
 Since then it has become a major target for therapeutic intervention since inflammasome mediated autoinflammation has been shown to be a common pathway of pathology in multiple disease states.
 The inflammasome has two triggering signals, a priming signal (the initial insult) which is unpredictable and beyond an organism’s control.
 This leads to an activation signal that enables assembly of inflammasome complexes, resulting in the activation of multiple pro-inflammatory cytokines and downstream pathology to affected tissues.
 If not terminated, these dynamic immune responses contribute to long lasting autoinflammatory disease.
 The InflammX drugs in development, regulate upstream activation signaling, breaking the persistent autoinflammation that is a feature of those diseases.

-In the presence of pathological stimuli, hemichannels open prematurely before docking with hemichannels on adjoining cells, creating what is known as a pathological pore.
+In the presence of pathological stimuli, Cx43 hemichannels crowd the cell membrane and open prematurely, before docking with hemichannels on adjoining cells.
 Prematurely open Cx43 hemichannels, facilitate the release of ATP into the extracellular space.
-The released ATP activates an inflammatory response mediated by the assembly of the NLRP3 innate inflammasome pathway of inflammation.
-Simultaneously there is an upregulation of the most ubiquitous connexin protein, Connexin43, which is then over expressed, further adding to the number of open Cx43 hemichannels, creating a perpetuated cycle of inflammation.
-This cycle continues to cause further release of ATP and inflammatory cytokines leading to perpetuated autoinflammation, resulting in significant tissue damage including microvascular leak, edema, microvascular dropout, ischemia and ultimately fibrosis.
+The ongoing release of extracellular ATP signals the activation of the NLRP3 inflammasome resulting in a perpetuated cycle of inflammation.
+This cycle precipitates further release of ATP and activation of pro-inflammatory cytokines.
+This leads to autoinflammation. resulting in significant tissue damage including ischemia, microvascular leak, edema, microvascular dropout, and if left untreated, fibrosis.